 After spending almost two days attaching plasterboard to the steel beam and walls it was time to start plastering.
 Plastering really isn’t one of my favourite home improvement jobs, but it is a great feeling when it is done.

 It always feels like a huge jump in progress and everywhere instantly looks more finished after applying a fresh coat of plaster.

 When the plaster was dry we could finally get out our paintbrushes.
 We always use the same method for painting newly plastered walls which works perfectly every time.

 Then, just 7 short days (okay, 7 very long and tiring days) later, we finally had our finished dining room!

 Although we generally enjoy tackling DIY projects I have to admit that this was a job that I really didn’t like doing.
-It seemed never-ending, it was messy, we had visitors over the weekend that we had decided to do the project and the sun was shining which inevitably meant that we would have much rather spent time lounging around in the garden.
+It seemed never-ending, it was messy and the sun was shining which inevitably meant that we would have much rather spent time lounging around in the garden.

-I guess not all home improvement projects can be fun and even if we don’t always enjoy them while we’re doing them (there’s often a lot of shouting and arguing involved) it’s always a great feeling when we complete them and can stand back and see something that’s not only finished but also something that we achieved ourselves.
+I guess not all home improvement projects can be fun and even if we don’t always enjoy them while we’re doing them it’s always a great feeling when we complete them and can stand back and see something that’s not only finished but also something that we achieved ourselves.